-Cheeseburger Sliders are the perfect snacking sandwich.
-Whether it be a backyard BBQ or just a normal day of the week, these cheesy burgers are sure to win over the crowd!
+These sliders are the perfect snacking sandwich.
+Whether it be a backyard BBQ or just a normal day of the week, these cheesy burgers are sure to win over the crowd, all year long!
 A sweet and savory buttered dinner roll, filled with seasoned cheesy ground beef and topped with tomatoes and pickles to round out a simple meal or to feed a hungry crowd.
 It doesn’t get any easier!
-If you love sliders, make sure to check out my buffalo chicken sliders and my ham and cheese sliders or my latest, Reuben Sliders!
+If you love sliders, make sure to check out my buffalo chicken sliders, ham and cheese sliders or my latest, Reuben Sliders!

 Cheeseburger Sliders Recipe